joshbegley/nyt-latest/README.md

 `The Zags’ pursuit of an undefeated season has often come on the undercard for other games during this N.C.A.A. men’s tournament.`\
 https://nytimes.com/2021/03/30/sports/ncaabasketball/march-madness-final-four-gonzaga.html?searchResultPosition=4

-**South Carolina Rolls Past Texas Into the Final Four**\
+**South Carolina and Stanford Round Out Women’s Final Four**\
-`Texas was held scoreless in the fourth quarter as the Gamecocks started their celebration early.`\
+`The Gamecocks got an early celebration as Texas was held scoreless in the fourth quarter.
+Stanford mounted a comeback over Louisville.`\
 https://nytimes.com/2021/03/30/sports/ncaabasketball/ncaa-womens-tournament-final-four.html?searchResultPosition=5

 **Bloomberg Employees Get Access to Hospital’s Vaccine Slots**\